 Automated intelligent structured field extraction - Assume you want to analyze receipts in your organization to automate reimbursements.
 You have an app where people can upload their receipts.
 This app needs to read the text in those receipts, extract data and put them into a table with columns like transaction ID, date, time, service availed, the price paid, etc. This information is updated constantly in a database that calculates the total reimbursement for each employee at the end of each month.
 Nanonets makes it easy to extract text, structure the relevant data into the fields required and discard the irrelevant data extracted from the image.

-Works well with several languages - If you are a company that deals with data that isn’t in English, you probably already feel like you have wasted your time looking for OCR APIs that would actually deliver what they promise.
-We can provide an automated end to end pipeline specific to your use case by allowing custom training and varying vocabulary of our models to suit your needs.
+Works well with several languages - If you are a company that deals with data that isn’t in English, you probably already feel like you have wasted your time looking for OCR APIs like Japanese OCR that would actually deliver what they promise.
+We can provide an automated end-to-end pipeline specific to your use case by allowing custom training and varying the vocabulary of our models to suit your needs.

 Performs well on text in the wild - Reading street signs to help with navigation in remote areas, reading shipping container numbers to keep track of your materials, reading number plates for traffic safety are just some of the use cases that involve images in the wild.
 Nanonets utilizes object detection methods to improve searching for text in an image as well as classifying them even in images with varying contrast levels, font sizes, and angles.